-Public Lecture

-T659 Public Lecture (0 cr.)
+Public Lecture T659 Public Lecture (0 cr.).
 The public lecture must be completed before taking the oral qualifying examination.

-Minor Fields

-24 credit hours.
+Minor Fields 24 credit hours.
 Student must elect two minor fields, usually for 12 credit hours each.
 The first minor must be either music history and literature or musicology.
 The second minor may be inside or outside of the Jacobs School of Music.
 For the second minor, the student may also select guided electives not in the major field, approved by the student's advisory committee and the director of graduate studies.

-M539 Introduction to Music Bibliography (2 cr.) with a grade of B or higher and reading knowledge of two non-English languages as demonstrated by examination or by grades of B or higher in two semesters of reading courses at the graduate level in each; or reading knowledge of one language and demonstration of proficiency in one research skill, approved by the department and the director of graduate studies of the Jacobs School of Music.
+Tool Subjects M539 Introduction to Music Bibliography (2 cr.) with a grade of B or higher and reading knowledge of two non-English languages as demonstrated by examination or by grades of B or higher in two semesters of reading courses at the graduate level in each; or reading knowledge of one language and demonstration of proficiency in one research skill, approved by the department and the director of graduate studies of the Jacobs School of Music.

+Musicology

-Musicology Master of Arts in Musicology (through University Graduate School)
+Master of Arts in Musicology (through University Graduate School)

-Bachelor's degree (B.M. or B.A.) with a major in music, or demonstrated equivalent.
+Prerequisite Bachelor's degree (B.M. or B.A.) with a major in music, or demonstrated equivalent.

-Applications must include a formal research paper on a historical or theoretical subject in music.
-The applicant's scores on the GRE General Test must be received from Educational Testing Service in Princeton, New Jersey, by the application deadline.
+Admission Applications must include a formal research paper on a historical or theoretical subject in music.
+The applicant's scores on the GRE General Test must be received from Educational Testing Service in Princeton, New Jersey by the application deadline.

-- M525 Survey of Operatic Literature (3 cr.)

-- M527 Symphonic Literature (3 cr.)

-- M528 Chamber Music Literature (3 cr.)

-- M650 Music in the United States (3 cr.)

-- M651 Medieval Music (3 cr.)

-- M652 Renaissance Music (3 cr.)

-- M653 Baroque Music (3 cr.)

-- M654 Classic Music (3 cr.)

-- M655 Romantic Music (3 cr.)

-- M656 Music Since 1900 (3 cr.)

-- M502 Composers: Variable Topics (3 cr.)

-- M510 Topics in Music Literature (3 cr.)

-- T551 Analytical Techniques for Tonal Music (3 cr.) - T545 Introductory Analysis of Music Literature (3 cr.)

-- T555 Schenkerian Analysis (3 cr.) - T556 Analysis of Music Since 1900 (3 cr.)

-3 credit hours selected from graduate courses in music history and literature, musicology, music theory, or ethnomusicology.
+Major 18 credit hours.
+9 credit hours selected from M525 Survey of Operatic Literature (3 cr.), M527 Symphonic Literature (3 cr.), M528 Chamber Music Literature (3 cr.), M650 Music in the United States (3 cr.), M651 Medieval Music (3 cr.), M652 Renaissance Music (3 cr.), M653 Baroque Music (3 cr.), M654 Classic Music (3 cr.), M655 Romantic Music (3 cr.), M656 Music Since 1900 (3 cr.), M502 Composers: Variable Topics (3 cr.) or M510 Topics in Music Literature (3 cr.); 6 credit hours selected from T551 Analytical Techniques for Tonal Music (3 cr.), T545 Introductory Analysis of Music Literature (3 cr.), T555 Schenkerian Analysis (3 cr.), or T556 Analysis of Music Since 1900 (3 cr.); 3 credit hours selected from graduate courses in music history and literature, musicology, music theory, or ethnomusicology.

-6 credit hours.
-See "Structure of Master's Curricula" under General Requirements for Master's Degrees in this bulletin.
+Music History and Literature Requirement 6 credit hours.
+See "Structure of Master's Curricula" under "General Requirements for Master's Degrees" in this bulletin.

-6 credit hours.
+Outside Area 6 credit hours.